Blizzard: Blunder with bizarre diversity ranking

 One controversy follows the next

-Famous video games were once considered Blizzard’s widest-reaching product, but in recent years there have been scandals in the first place.
+Famous were once considered Blizzard’s widest-reaching product, but in recent years there have been scandals in the place.
 The publisher seems to leave no stone unturned: Even before the pandemic, Blizzard was caught in the crossfire during the Hong Kong protests, followed by several sexism scandals, a wave of resignations, and most recently, a debate about unions at the end of 2021.
 The fact that there were a lot of disappointing new launches and postponements in between all that is almost lost.

 The latest controversy now revolves around a seemingly absurd diversity ranking tool that developers can use to categorize video game characters in terms of their diversity.
 Blizzard introduced the tool via a blog entry, but the original wording and images are now only available via Wayback Machine.